$42.92-$53.17 hourly / $7,439.12-$9,215.78 monthly / $89,269.44-$110,589.36 annual

 Establish and maintain effective working relationships with administrators, faculty, and students

-Communicate difficult technical concepts in clear and understandable terms
+Communicate difficult technical concepts in clear and understandable terms, both orally and in writing

 Write comprehensive and clear technical procedures, documentation, reports, and communications related to Web navigation and design